brianberns/Cfrm/Readme.md

 # Counterfactual Regret Minimization

-[Counterfactual Regret Minimization](https://www.quora.com/What-is-an-intuitive-explanation-of-counterfactual-regret-minimization) (usually abbreviated as "CFR") is a technique for solving [imperfect-information games](https://en.wikipedia.org/wiki/Perfect_information), which are games in which players have different information from each other.
+[Counterfactual Regret Minimization](https://www.quora.com/What-is-an-intuitive-explanation-of-counterfactual-regret-minimization) (usually abbreviated as "CFR") is a technique for solving [imperfect-information games](https://en.wikipedia.org/wiki/Perfect_information), which are games in which some information is hidden from players.
 For example, in most card games, players are dealt cards that they keep hidden from the other players.
 Solving such a game means finding a [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium), which is a strategy that cannot be improved further by incremental changes.

 Cfrm is a .NET framework for applying CFR to a game of two or more players.
 To solve such a game, you create a concrete class that inherits from an abstract base class called `GameState<TAction>` that defines the behavior of the game.
 The type parameter `TAction` describes the type of actions available in the game (e.g. playing a card, making a bet, etc.).